trywait/YotoTools/README.md

 4. Wait for the page to fully load

 ### Step 3: Use the Extension
-1. Once on the card page, you'll see download buttons directly on the screen:
+1. Once on the card page (after it redirects), you'll see download buttons directly on the screen:
+   *Note: Do not refresh this page as it will lead to a 404 error.
+If this happens, simply return to Step 1.4 and re-enter the original `yoto.io` URL.*
    - **Save Complete Backup**: Downloads all card content into an organized folder
    - **Save Card Details**: Saves a text file with the card's information
    - **Save Card Artwork**: Downloads the card's cover art
    - **Save Audio / Save Audio**: Downloads that specific track audio or icon

-2. You can also click the Yoto Tools extension icon in your Chrome toolbar for quick actions:
+2. You can also click the Yoto Tools extension icon in your Chrome toolbar for quick actions.
-   - **View Media Links**: Adds a section to the page showing clickable links for all content
-   - **Complete Backup**: Same as the on-page button, creates a complete backup
-   - **Save Card Artwork**: Downloads the card's artwork
-   - **Save Card Information**: Saves the card details as a text file

 Both methods will save your files in the same organized way, so you can use whichever is more convenient.